The Accelerated Pace of the Win9x Era (1995 to 2001)

 Donating to charity...

-During the first six months that this e-book is on the market, I will be donating 50% of all profits to the RCAOA.
+During the first six months that this e-book is on the market, I will be donating 50% of all profits from Amazon/Google to RAINN and from Itch/Kobo to ALDF.
 Unless I get incredibly lucky one day, writing full-time is not my career.
 It's just something that I like to do on the side.
 I figured, if I'm gonna play "a few" games and write about them, then I could subtly help others while I do it.

 ############################################

 Again, I truly thank you for visiting this site and taking an interest.
-If you'd like to be notified on when the release happens, there are four options:
+If you'd like to be notified on when the release happens, you could either bookmark this page and check randomly for updates, or you could subscribe to my mini newsletter below.

-- Click here to enter in your e-mail.
-I can promise you two things.
+- I can promise you two things.
 First, I won't sell or distribute your e-mail address to any third parties.
 This is just a simplified way for me to send out updates and I guarantee that your privacy comes first.
 Second, I will only send you four or five e-mails overall: a confirmation/initial e-mail, a heads up e-mail when the release date is confirmed (probably a month or so beforehand), an e-mail on the actual day of release, a reminder e-mail a few weeks after release, and a hypothetical e-mail if another edition ever comes to fruition.
 That's about it.
+Click here to enter in your e-mail (via the reliable ButtonDown service)!